| We started excavating amber in New

 crumbled very easily in your hand with virtually every handful

+containing a beautiful amber gemstone!
 We have 5 parts to our New Jersey

 amber pages, the amber specimens and inclusions, the